Wannier-Orbital theory and ARPES for the quasi-1D conductor LiMo$_{6}$O$_{17}$: NMTO Method

-We first generated the full potential by LDA calculation using a large basis set consisting of the Bloch sums of the two Li~2$s$ NMTOs per primitive cell, containing 2(LiMo$_{6}$O$_{17}$), of all 60 Mo~4$d$ NMTOs, of all 136 O~2$s$ and 2$p$ NMTOs, plus of all 1$s$ NMTOs on interstitial sites with MT radius larger than 1 Bohr radius.
-This large basis set thus contained over 200 NMTOs.
-After each iteration towards selfconsistency, the full potential is least-squares fitted \cite{Zwierzycki2009} to the form of an overlapping MT potential.
-Such a potential is a constant, the MT zero, plus a superposition of spherically symmetric potential wells, $\sum_{R}v_{R}\left( \left\vert \mathbf{r-R}\right\vert \right) ,$ centered at the atoms and the larger interstitials.
-The ranges of the potential wells, the MT radii, $s_{R},$ were chosen to overlap by 25\%.
-Specifically: $s_{\mathrm{Mo}}$=2.34-2.55, $ s_{\mathrm{O}}$=1.72-1.89, $s_{\mathrm{Li}}$=2.87, and $s_{\mathrm{E}}$ =1.03-2.48 Bohr radii.
-The overlap considerably improves the fit to the full potential.
-This overlapping MT potential is now used to generate the NMTO basis set for the next iteration towards charge selfconsistency and, after selfconsistency has been reached, to generate a basis set of merely the 6 Bloch sums of the Mo1~4$d\left( t_{2g}\right) $ NMTOs which, after symmetrical orthonormalization and Fourier transformation to real space, becomes our set of Wannier functions describing the 6 bands around the Fermi level.
+After each iteration towards self-consistency, $V\left( \mathbf{r}\right) $ is least-squares fitted to an \emph{overlapping} MT potential (OMTP) \cite {Zwierzycki2009}, which is a constant, the MT zero, plus a superposition of spherically symmetric potential wells, $\sum_{R}v_{R}\left( \left\vert \mathbf{r-R}\right\vert \right) ,$ centered at the atoms and larger interstitials.
+The ranges of the potential wells, the MT radii $s_{R},$ were chosen to overlap by 25\%.
+Specifically: $s_{\mathrm{Li}}$=2.87, $s_{\mathrm{ Mo}}$=2.34-2.55, $s_{\mathrm{O}}$=1.72-1.89, and $s_{\mathrm{E}}$=1.03-2.48 Bohr radii.
+The overlaps considerably improve the fit to the full potential and reduce the MT discontinuities of the potential and, hence, the curvatures of the basis functions\footnote{ The LMTOs of Methfessel and Schilfgaarde \cite{00Methfessel} are defined for a conventional MT potential, but are modified in the interstitial near the MTs to avoid large discontinuities of the orbital curvatures.
+Also, the LMTOs of Wills et al. \cite{00Wills,Wills2010,Lejaeghere2016} are defined for MTs without overlap, but are not modified.
+As a consequence, multiple-$ \kappa $ sets are needed.}$.$ The OMTP is used to generate the NMTO basis set for the next iteration towards charge self consistency and --this being reached-- to generate the massively downfolded basis set consisting of the 6 Bloch sums of the Mo1~4$d\left( t_{2g}\right) $ NMTOs which --after symmetrical orthonormalization and Fourier transformation (FT) (\ref{FT}) back to real space [see Chart (\ref{6WO})]-- becomes the set of WOs describing the 6 bands around the Fermi level.
+The full potential, $V\left( \mathbf{r}\right) ,$ enables us to accurately include in the 6-band TB Hamiltonian crystal-field terms, such as the one between the $xy$- and the $ xz$- or the $yz$ WOs which decisively influence the resonance peak in the metallic $xy$-like band [see Sect.~\ref{Sectxy-xz} in Paper III].

+We now describe the construction (\ref{NMTOs}) of the NMTOs which is more complex than that of e.g. LAPWs, but achieves order(s)-of-magnitude reduction in the size of the basis-set.
+Admittedly, some understanding of solid-state chemistry is required to use NMTOs efficiently to generate WO sets, but they can provide insights not usually obtained by use of plane-wave sets and projection of maximally localized Wannier functions \cite {Marzari2012}.